JohnMQD/PictureToASCII/README.md

 # PictureToASCII
-This CLI project is supposed to convert PNG-Files into ASCII representaions using the C language.
+This CLI project is supposed to convert PNG-Files into ASCII representations using the C language.

 #Goals:
 1. The selected PNG File can be converted into ASCII